azuregray/KMTL-WorkToolsSearch/README.md

 python -m pip install xlrd
 python -m pip install numpy
 ```
-- **How to run**

-> Please note that this code is currently intended to run on Windows OS only.
+-Method 02:

-> Requirements can be installed with a simple command while being in the root folder.
+Requirements can be installed with a simple command while being in the root folder.
 ```
 python -m pip install -r requirements.txt
 ```

-and then you may run the program:
+> Please note that this code is currently intended to run on Windows OS only.

+- **How to run**

 ```
 # Assuming you are inside the cloned folder
 # Just run this in Terminal (Interpreter: PowerShell):